-The article proposes two improved isolated power converters with high conversion ratio and high efficiency. converter configurations were investigated theoretically, and the constructed prototypes were tested in laboratory conditions.
-The comparison has been made taking into consideration the important descriptive equations of voltage conversion ratio, transformer turns ratio, the inductor current ripple, switching frequency, the maximum duty cycle for minimum input voltage, voltage stress over transistors and diodes, and ripple voltage of output filter capacitors, for three isolated converters.
+The article proposes two improved isolated power converters with a high conversion ratio and high efficiency.
+All converter configurations were investigated theoretically, and the constructed prototypes were tested in laboratory conditions.
+A comparison was made taking into consideration the important descriptive equations of voltage conversion ratio, transformer turns ratio, the inductor current ripple, switching frequency, the maximum duty cycle for minimum input voltage, voltage stress over transistors and diodes, and ripple voltage of output filter capacitors, for three isolated converters.
 Ideal converter components were adopted to simplify the theoretical analysis.